Climate Adaptation Research Program

 The program operated across three regions through institutional partnerships with:

-• Stellenbosch University & the PERIPERI-U Network — an 18-university African disaster risk reduction network
+• Stellenbosch University & the PERIPERI-U Network — an 18-university African disaster risk reduction network (at the time of the grants), housed at the Centre for Collaboration in Africa at Stellenbosch University

 • Consejo Superior Universitario Centroamericano (CSUCA) — representing 25+ universities across Central America and the Caribbean region and connected to networks of universities of over 500 institutions across Central and South America